jon-jacky/Piety/editors/edsel.md

 *edsel.main()*.
 In that case, you can suspend *edsel* by typing its *q* command, execute other Python statements, then resume by typing *edsel.main()* again.
 You will find all your buffers and other editor state as you left it.
+(You can also begin a restartable *edsel* session by the command *python -i edsel.py*.)

 The *edsel.main()* function takes one optional positional argument, the file name, and two optional keyword arguments, *p* the command prompt